 Failure to fulfill the terms of a legally binding agreement related to property transactions, which can lead to legal action for damages or specific performance.

 Disputes can often be resolved through negotiation, mediation, or litigation.
 Negotiation and mediation are less formal and quicker options, often resulting in mutually agreeable solutions.
-Litigation, on the other hand, involves court procedures and a formal decision, which may be necessary when disputes are complex or parties cannot reach an agreement.
+Litigation involves court procedures and a formal decision, which may be necessary when disputes are complex or parties cannot reach an agreement.
 Understanding the benefits and limitations of each approach helps clients select the most appropriate path for their case.
-Consulting with a legal professional ensures that your decision aligns with your best interests and desired outcomes.

 In cases where ownership history is complicated or contested, comprehensive legal support ensures thorough investigation, documentation, and resolution.
 This approach provides clarity and protection against future claims.